SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 If you are familiar with C,
 you will know that C enumerations assign related names to a set of integer values.
-Enumerations in Swift are much more flexible, and do not have to provide a value for each case of the enumeration.
+Enumerations in Swift are much more flexible, and don't have to provide a value for each case of the enumeration.
-If a value (known as a “raw” value) *is* provided for each enumeration case, the value can be a string, a character, or a value of any integer or floating-point type.
+If a value (known as a *raw* value) is provided for each enumeration case, the value can be a string, a character, or a value of any integer or floating-point type.